diggr/diggr-video-game-vocabulary/README.md

 ## Acknowledgments

 Some definitions were adapted from:

-Jacob Jett, & Simone Sacchi, Jin Ha Lee, Rachel Ivy Clarke.
-(2014).
-A Conceptual Model for Video Games and Interactive Media.
-In T. Bouwmans, F. Porikli, B. Höferlin, & A. Vacavant (Eds.), Background Modeling and Foreground Detection for Video Surveillance.
-Chapman and Hall/CRC. https://doi.org/10.1201/b17223-2
+Jett, J., Sacchi, S., Lee, J. H., & Clarke, R. I. (2016).
+A conceptual model for video games and interactive media.
+Journal of the Association for Information Science and Technology, 67, 505–517. https://doi.org/10.1002/asi.23409